timmc/commapps/ansible/roles/jabber/README.md

 ### Cert oracle

-TLS certificates are delivered by a cron job called the "cert-oracle" on the web server that hosts `https://appux.com`.
+TLS certificates are produced by a cron job called the "cert-oracle" on the corresponding web servers for each domain name.

-Make sure that the server you're migrating to is in the cert-oracle's destination list and has received certs.
+The jabber host generates a TLS key and a certificate signing request (CSR).
+During the initial Ansible run, you'll be prompted to copy the CSR file to the cert-oracle on NFSN and run it once.
+This will generate a TLS certificate and place it in apublic place.
+(Neither certificates nor CSRs are sensitive, but the key must be kept private.)
+Continue the Ansible run once you've done so.

-Create a scheduled task on `appux` NFSN site:
+You'll also need to create a scheduled task on each NFSN site:

 - Name: CertOracle
 - Command: /home/private/sync/cert-oracle/update-certs.sh